 You have a few big supermarket chains, Woolworths, Coles, Aldi, and IGA.
-Each have there weekly deals, this can range from Cadburys chocolate being half price through to $6AUD off a kilo of chicken breast.
+Each has there weekly deals, this can range from Cadburys chocolate being half price through to $6AUD off a kilo of chicken breast.

 I can’t vouch for other parts of Australia.
 But here, every week you get booklets through from all the major brands outlining there offers for the week ahead.
 All offers last a week and are of course subject to availability.

 So what we do is plan our meals around what’s on offer that week.
 So as an example, the one-week steak was half price, so we stocked up on 12 steaks.
 All were weighing about 700g each for around $100AUD (or £50).